adler-j/ryanwattersme/content/blog/above-the-microscope.md

 ---
-title: Stop.
-Laughing.
+title: Above the Microscope
-subtitle: Trump's candidacy has gone from hilarious to horrifying.
+subtitle: What pathology teaches us about America's modern scientific ethic.
 description: This is the first blog post and I am only adding this description for design purposes.
 date: 2016-03-18
 publishdate: 2016-03-18
-image: trump.jpg
+image: microscope.jpg
 updated: 2016-03-18
 categories: [essays]
 tags: [publishing, content]